will-clarke/blog/_posts/2014-10-06-getting-started-with-jekyll.md

 title: "Getting Started With Jekyll"
 published: true
 tags: [Ruby, Jekyll, Blog]
-tagline: "Create An Ultra Efficient Blog"
 ---
-# Getting Started With Jekyll

 I have been told that it's good to write a blog.
 Something about self-promotion and helping other people...